lrezende/docker-adventures/README.md

 # docker-adventures
-Intended to be use with http://play-with-docker.com
+Intended to be used with http://play-with-docker.com